BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 <img src="/assets/img/Flo.jpeg" height="350" alt="Floriana Ciaglia" />
 #### Floriana Ciaglia

 Floriana is a junior majoring in Computer Science and minoring in Applied Mathematics here at Boise State University.
-She is currently working on the ChiLL-I/E project. (space, space)
+She is currently working on the ChiLL-I/E project.

 In summer 2020, Floriana interned at NCAR (National Center for Atmospheric Research) where she worked on the refactoring of ASPEN - a program that performs quality control and data analysis of sounding data.

 * * *